giellalt/giellalt.github.io/infra/korp/MonolingualContent.md

 analyse_corpus $GTLANGS/corpus-<ISO>-x-closed/converted/
 ```

 This may take a while to run depending on the size of the converted folders.
+See `analyse_corpus --help` for options.

 ## Step 4 - Convert the analysed files in the required korp format